Open-Source-Patent-Litigation-Software/monorepo/README.md

 ### 3. Make Your Changes

-Make the necessary changes in your codebase.
+Implement the feature / changes planned.

 ### 4. Stage and Commit Your Changes